BimmerBass/Loki/README.md

 - Overall **Perft @ depth = 5 speed of 450ms** from starting position, without bulk-counting.

 #### Evaluation
-The evaluation is very simple at the moment, and a good elo increased is expected when I get around to improving it.
+The evaluation is very simple at the moment, and a good elo increase is expected when I get around to improving it.
 - Material.
 - Piece-square tables.
 - Pawn structure and passed pawns.
 - Tapered eval to interpolate between game phases.
+- Piece mobility evaluation.
 - Specialized piece evaluation.
-This has been implemented, but showed a small elo decrease, so I will test it after adding mobility, since these should hopefully work pretty nicely together.
+This has been implemented, but showed a small elo decrease, but in the near future, it will be tested in conjunction with mobility in the hopes that they compliment each other.

 #### Search
 - Lazy SMP supporting up to 8 threads.